NYPL/sync-item-metadata-to-scsb-listener/README.md

 ## Deploy

-Deployments are entirely handled by Travis-ci.com.
-To deploy to development, qa, or production, commit code to the `development`, `qa`, and `master` branches on origin, respectively.
+Deployments are entirely handled by GitHub Actions.
+To deploy to qa or production, commit code to the `qa` or `production` branches on origin, respectively.